bcjumpman/bcjumpman/README.md

-# 👋 Hi, I'm Brian, a Fullstack Software Engineer.
+# 👋Yo, I'm Brian a Fullstack Software Engineer.

 - 🔭 I’m currently working on a NIL marketplace application enabling student-athletes to find deals.
 - 🌱 I’m currently learning how to be a pragmatic programmer.